lewisclark/glua-steal/README.md

 * Lua Blocker - Block Lua scripts of your choosing
 * Concurrent IO - The Lua dumper does IO in its own thread to eliminate bottleneck and ensure maximum in-game performance
 * Robust protections against servers serving malicious file paths
-* Supports the 32-bit and 64-bit versions of the game
-* Supports Windows and Linux
 * Easily [configurable](#configuration)

 ---